Hetmarakna/Business-Performance-Profitability-Analysis/README.md

 # Final Business Performance & Profitability Analysis Dashboard

-**Visulization :-**
 <img width="730" height="732" alt="Dashboard" src="https://github.com/user-attachments/assets/d5645025-0c4f-4ba0-9697-fee6362ea48f" />

 Based on the analysis, the following recommendations are made:

 Revenue Diversification Strategy:

-Reduce dependency on the R&D category, which contributes the highest revenue.
+  - Reduce dependency on the R&D category, which contributes the highest revenue.
 Focus on strengthening underperforming categories like HR and Operations to create a more balanced and sustainable revenue structure.

 Profit Optimization Strategy:

-Since Healthcare generates the highest profit, increase investment in this segment.
+  - Since Healthcare generates the highest profit, increase investment in this segment.
 At the same time, improve low-performing categories like Furniture through cost reduction, better pricing, or product improvements.

 Payment Method Optimization:

-Encourage the use of underperforming payment methods by offering cashbacks, discounts, or better user experience.
+  - Encourage the use of underperforming payment methods by offering cashbacks, discounts, or better user experience.
 This will reduce reliance on a single dominant payment channel and improve transaction flexibility.

 Seasonality-Based Planning:

-Capitalize on high-performing months (April and December) with aggressive sales strategies and premium offerings.
+  - Capitalize on high-performing months (April and December) with aggressive sales strategies and premium offerings.
 During low-performing months like February and October, implement promotional campaigns to stabilize revenue.

 Profit Margin Improvement:

-Maintain and enhance the current ~24% profit margin by optimizing operational costs and improving efficiency in low-performing segments.
+  - Maintain and enhance the current ~24% profit margin by optimizing operational costs and improving efficiency in low-performing segments.

 Risk Management & Stability:

-Avoid over-dependence on a few key drivers (R&D, Healthcare, dominant payment method).
+  - Avoid over-dependence on a few key drivers (R&D, Healthcare, dominant payment method).
 A more diversified approach will ensure long-term stability and reduced business risk.